PeterBooker/wpds/README.md

 ### Why did you remake the previous tools in Go?

-Basing the CLI tool in Go removes any requirements and provides full cross platform support, making it easier for everyone to use.
+Building the CLI tool in Go removes any requirements and provides full cross platform support, making it easier for everyone to use.

 It also allowed me to build the search functionality into the tool, removing further requirements.